 Rollover vs. Transfer

 An IRA rollover is the movement of funds between 2 types of retirement plans that may be different, such as from a 401(k) plan to an IRA.
 Rollovers may be subject to federal income tax unless all requirements are met.
-Here are two general requirements for a tax-free rollover:
+Consult your tax advisor regarding frequency of rolling over funds.